chapel-lang/chapel/doc/rst/developer/adding-a-comm-layer.rst

   Defines data structures needed for non-blocking communication and remote value caching.

-These are default (``no-op``) versions of the implementation which will be used if no comm layer-specific versions are defined.
+These are default (``no-op``) versions of the implementation which will be used if no comm layer specific versions are defined.

 If any of the above are desirable for the speedy comm layer, define the appropriate data structures or macros in a file with the same name